ShonenTheoryShonenTheory

 Before you decide what the group is called, figure out what it does.
 A group should exist because it performs a function in the world.

-That function is the foundation.
+It protects something, controls something, studies something, hides something, enforces something, or resists something.
 If you cannot explain what the group does in one sentence, the group is probably not clear enough yet.

 A group with no function is literally just decoration that waits around until the plot needs a dramatic entrance.
 A group with a clear function creates pressure even when no member is on screen.